kis1yi/trojan-go/docs/content/basic/full-config.md

 `check_rate` is the interval in seconds at which trojan-go fetches user data from MySQL and updates the cache.

+`query_timeout` is the per-call deadline (in seconds) applied to every MySQL `Query`/`Exec`. `0` or a negative value selects the default of `5` seconds.
+Each updater iteration starts with a `PingContext` health check; on failure the in-memory user cache is preserved (so existing sessions keep working during a transient outage) and a single rate-limited `Warn` is emitted.
+Cumulative driver/query failures are exposed as the `mysql_errors_total` counter for the metrics surface.

 Other options are self-explanatory and will not be elaborated on further.

 The users table structure is consistent with the Trojan version definition.
 Below is an example of creating the users table.
 Note that the password here refers to the SHA224 hash of the password (a string), and the units of traffic download, upload, quota are bytes.
 You can add and delete users, or specify users' traffic quotas by modifying the user record in the database's users table. trojan-go will automatically update the currently valid user list based on all users' traffic quotas.
 If download+upload>quota, the trojan-go server will reject that user's connection.